robertocarroll/icc-beta/style-guide-templates/style-points.md

 Follow The Oxford Style Manual, Oxford University Press if a point is not covered here.

 ## Abbreviations and acronyms
 Use the full name with the abbreviation in brackets on first use on a page unless it is very well known.
-Afterwards use the initials.
+Use the initials subsequently on the page.
 Only include the initials in brackets if you are going to use them later.

-### Example
+**Example**
 - Use the Victims and Witnesses Unit (VWU) at first mention.
 Use the VWU subsequently.
 - Use the Victims and Witnesses Unit if it is only mentioned once.